kjosib/booze-tools/example/nondeterministic_grammar.md

 anticipated.
 To this end, you could, for instance:
 * allow the author to specify a sub-set of look-ahead tokens expected at non-deterministic situations.
-* ask for a list of non-terminal symbols that have anonymous parse trees not resolved by other P&A declarations.
+* ask for a list of non-terminal symbols that have ambiguous parse trees not resolved by other P&A declarations.

 This system attempts to use the second of these methods.